 Pineapple (Ananas comosus) is one of the healthiest food that helps you lose weight and prevent cancer.
 You can either eat them fresh, juiced, cooked or preserved.
 If you want them in your garden, this versatile tropical fruit is easy to grow.
 You chop off the top, plant it and leave it on its own.
-A couple of months later, you can harvest this tangy and sweet spiky fruit.
+A few years later, you can harvest this tangy and sweet spiky fruit.

 Is it that easy?
 Yup.
 And if you want to know how to grow a pineapple from its top, here's the guide.
 I have included photos as well for better illustration.

 But before we go to that, ask yourself the following questions:

 Which Pineapple Variety You Want to Plant?

 There are several varieties available in the market.
 Decide which variety you want to plant.
 Is it for the fruit plant or an ornamental plant?
 Ornamental pineapple plants are showy.
 They have small red or pink fruits which are attractive but not flavorful.

 How to Tell if a Pineapple is Ripe

 It is ripe when the color is yellow, which forms from the base up.
 Some varieties are ripe even if it is green color on the outside.
 So go to the next test; smells it.
 If it smells sweet, then it is ripe.
 It should also be firm but give in slightly to a soft pressing.

 Other things to watch out for are: